Corn buttercup Ranunculus arvensis

 Formerly widespread throughout the south and east of England but has declined rapidly over the last 60 years, now with few viable populations.
 A strong-hold remains in the south-west Midlands, with other sites scattered from Devon to Suffolk.

 An arable species, it is typically found in the margins of fields sown with winter cereals.
-It is found most frequently on heavy clay soils.
+It is found most frequently on calcareous and heavy clay soils.

 Best time to see